caricsvk/shiftplanner/README.md

 # shiftplanner
 This is a demonstration of a simple web-app which can be used for planning shifts.

-* Master branch contains Java EE 8 project, Docker descriptor file and a run.sh script which can easily build and deploy the app on docker.
+* Master branch contains Java EE 8 project, Docker descriptor file and a run.sh script which can easily build and deploy the app on glassfish 5 docker.
 * spring-boot branch is branched out from master and with very few changes transformed to Spring Boot project which can be easily built and run as a jar file.

 Running demo ... currently not running anywhere :) hopefully I will deploy it soon.